 Australia’s longest beach, which grades from no waves to one of the world’s highest energy beaches.
 It is a spectacular beach backed by extensive dune north of The Granites, very accessible by 4WD, and with many kilometres of beach camping.
 However outside of Kings Camp and Kingston SE there are no facilities, apart from the camp sites.Read less

-Weather: The chance of a thunderstorm in the early morning.
-Sunny afternoon.
+Weather: Cloudy.
+90% chance of showers.
+The chance of a thunderstorm in the morning.